kunansy/TelegramLogs/README.md

 create special method via which log messages would be sent to the bot and run the service with bot.

 ## Telegram bot command
-1. `/start` or `/info` – get welcome message, developer URL, chat and user ids.
+1. `/start` or `/info` – get welcome message, developer URL and chat id.
 2. `/echo bla-bla-bla` – test the bot is alive.
 If yes it will repeat the message you sent.

 ## Logger method
-Your logger should have method like:
+Your logger should have a method like:
 ```python3
 import datetime
 import json